nodejs/node/doc/api/http.md

 added: v5.7.0
 -->

-* {boolean}

-A Boolean indicating whether or not the server is listening for connections.
+* {boolean} Indicates whether or not the server is listening for connections.

 ### server.maxHeadersCount
 <!-- YAML